-What we learnt from implementing Ray Dalio's Error Log method to encourage failures and mistakes in the team, while learning from them.
+What we learned from implementing Ray Dalio's Error Log method is to encourage failures and mistakes in the team while learning from them.

 Mark Zuckerberg, CEO of Facebook, once said: "Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough."

 This is a philosophy followed by Facebook and a lot of their speed in execution could be attributed to this mantra.
 Startups would love speed (one of their key strengths compared to incumbents in the market) and generally feel pumped to subscribe to this thought process.
-However what no one highlights is the kind of systems that are built internally at Facebook to ensure that a developer is given freedom to build and break things while not taking the business down.
-I learnt this from my conversations with engineers at Facebook and it seemed like the right step to take for Facebook when they scaled up as a company considering they never want to take away the benefits of making mistakes.
-With any startup in this digital world, the internet is key, that is why finding a Melbourne internet provider, or a provider in the business location, is incredibly important to make sure at all times the business is working online as well as facilitating offline.
+However, what no one highlights is the kind of systems that are built internally at Facebook to ensure that a developer is given the freedom to build and break things while not taking the business down.

-At Typito we tried our best to be cautious whenever we pushed something to the public be it a product update / email campaign or anything.
-Trying to be over-cautious was an overhead for sure but we were not sure if there's another way to go about it.
+At Typito we tried our best to be cautious whenever we pushed something to the public be it a product update/email campaign or anything.
+Trying to be over-cautious was an overhead for sure but we were not sure if there was another way to go about it.
 Life is nice when we don't commit mistakes or errors right?
 But it turns out mistakes and errors are bound to happen and you need to learn to cope with them.

 The App downtime event and its cascading effects

 It was a fine morning in 2017.
 I got up around 6:30 AM and checked my email looking for any important messages.
 I saw 3 emails from customers asking if our app is down.
-Immediately I opened a browser, tried opening Typito and realised that the SSL certificates expired.
-My co founder Srijith knew about this but he thought we had one more day before expiry and he was traveling to his hometown that night.
-We realised the app was down for more than 2 hours and I decided I had to vent this out on Srijith and did the most silly thing you can do at that moment: go to #general channel on Slack and shouted (typing in CAPS) at him, as if that was going to solve the problem.
-He was reaching his hometown in Kerala in another hour and we had to wait it out before he could resolve the issue (~ 3.5 hours downtime).
-After this incident our team started being extra cautious while executing and it slowed us down.
+Immediately I opened a browser, tried opening Typito, and realized that the SSL certificates expired.
+My co-founder Srijith knew about this but he thought we had one more day before expiry and he was traveling to his hometown that night.
+We realized the app was down for more than 2 hours and I decided I had to vent this out on Srijith and did the silliest thing you can do at that moment: go to #general channel on Slack and shout (typing in CAPS) at him as if that was going to solve the problem.
+He was reaching his hometown in Kerala in another hour and we had to wait it out before he could resolve the issue (~ 3.5 hours of downtime).
+After this incident, our team started being extra cautious while executing and it slowed us down.

-Looking back, I realise it was a miserable thing for me to do and I was setting a precedent to our small team that mistakes would be penalised.
-All this without realising that we are still a small team and there's only so much we could do to ensure that we do not commit errors.
-I apologised to Srijith and my team later about the way I behaved in that instance.
-But the challenge remained: how do you build a culture that encourages failures and mistakes while being able to learn from them.
+Looking back, I realize it was a miserable thing for me to do and I was setting a precedent to our small team that mistakes would be penalized.
+All this without realizing that we are still a small team and there's only so much we could do to ensure that we do not commit errors.
+I apologized to Srijith and my team later for the way I behaved in that instance.
+But the challenge remained: how do you build a culture that encourages failures and mistakes while being able to learn from them?

 Error Logs by Ray Dalio